prathameshpy555/What-New-Word-I-Learn-Today/My vocabulary.md

 * binge-watch = watch multiple episodes of a television program in rapid succession
 * Brexit = a term for the potential or hypothetical departure of the United Kingdom from the European Union
 * conlang = an invented language intended for human communication
+### 01-Dec-2020
+* Smidgen = A small amount of something.
+* Shred = A strip of material,such as paper, cloth, or food.
+* Astute = Having or showing an ability to accurately assess situations.
+* Potent = Having great power, influence, or effect.
+* Firm = Having a solid, almost unyielding surface orstructure.